 These financial statements have been prepared in accordance with the requirements of approved accounting standards as adopted by the Board of Directors of the Corporation.
 Approved accounting standards comprise of International Accounting Standards (IASs) 1 to 38 and policy for investments as stated in note 3.1 as approved for adoption by the Board of Directors of the Corporation.
-Where the requirements of the policy adopted by the Board of Directors of the Corporation differ with the requirements of International Accounting Standards adopted by the Board of Directors of the Corporation differ with the requirements of International Accounting Standards adopted by the Board of Directors of the Corporation take precedence.
+Where the requirements of the policy adopted by the Board of Directors of the Corporation differ with the requirements of International Accounting Standards adopted by the Board of Directors of the Corporation take precedence.

-Standards, interpretations and amendments to published accounting standards that are effective in 2.2 current year
+2.2 Standards, interpretations and amendments to published accounting standards that are effective in current year